How to tell hospitality industry stakeholders a compelling ESG story

 Evolving global reporting expectations

 Companies are at different stages of tying the elements of ESG into their reporting and incorporating ESG into their broader strategy.
 Moreover, not everyone uses the same standards and frameworks.
-With the growing sets of regulations around the world, there is hope for convergence between the different frameworks in existence.

 However, one of the challenges with ESG reporting is that it’s a multi-stakeholder endeavor, and stakeholders may have different needs and expectations.
-As companies continue on their ESG reporting journey, it is important to understand key stakeholder needs and develop a strategy to appropriately address them.
+As companies continue their ESG reporting journey, it is important to understand key stakeholder needs and develop a strategy to appropriately address them.

 With limited external guidance so far, leading companies are working on turning their existing social goals towards impact-oriented goals.
 Some in the hospitality industry are coalescing around human rights issues, as hotels can be sites for human trafficking.
 Efforts include embedding human rights due diligence across global operations and in the supply chain, training staff and supporting survivors.